jonathanw82/myfavoritetune/README.md

 [View  in GitHub Pages](https://github.com/jonathanw82/myfavoritetune)
 </div>

-A music lovers paradise, where the user can search and find their favoured artist and easily navigate to their favourite album or find an album they never knew existed, all the while being able to see the track listing and hear the samples.
+A music lovers paradise, where the user can search and find their favoured artist and easily navigate to their desired album or find an album they never knew existed, all the while being able to see the track listing and hear samples.

 The site is directed at music lovers and hobbyists rather than businesses.